Duchess Meghan’s Pregnancy Causes Doulas To Trend

 “Even if you go to all the classes, read all the books, a lot of that stuff you don’t know how it applies in the moment, and you might forget because there’s a lot of pressure.”

-According to Sinclair, a doula benefits a family during pregnancy and childbirth by offering support covered with an emotional distance that a family member is not capable of providing.
+According to Sinclair, a doula benefits a family during pregnancy and childbirth by offering support coupled with a level of emotional distance that a family member is not capable of providing.

 Reports are saying Meghan Markle may be working with a doula to deliver the royal baby– but what does a doula do? https://t.co/zxzlbchmXK #maternalhealth #birth